How to make an ironing board cover

 Preparing the fabric:

-Your fabric should be 3” wider and longer than the foam.
+The fabric for the cover should be 3” wider and longer than the foam.
 Therefore, measure and mark points on your fabric 3” away from the outline of the foam padding all the way around.

 Connect the points to a line.

-Cut along the traced line.
+Cut the fabric along the traced line.
 For the next steps, put the foam padding aside.

 Preparing the edge of the fabric